suyeonme/google-keep-clone/README.md

 > Google keep is a note-taking service.

 I tried to clone the details of an actual Google Keep application.
-By developing this app, I focused on basic concepts of react, a functional component, and its ecosystem.
-And I tried to optimize its performance and write clean and simple code as much as I could.
+By developing this app, I focused on basic concepts of react and typescript, a functional component, and its ecosystem.
+And I tried to optimize its performance and write clean and simple code.

 <br>